killmenot/browl-plugin-dotenv/README.md

 ### source
 Type: `string`
-The absolute or relative path (relative to repo directory) to the source of environment file *Default*: './templates/.env'
+The absolute or relative path (relative to repo config directory) to the source of environment file *Default*: './templates/.env'

 ### destination